clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 **Why is this work important to the Clojure community?**
 I think this work will help expand Clojure's user base and reach new audiences who can benefit from the unique tools and approaches Clojure brings to some of the biggest problems in data science today.

-**Do you receive any other funding to work on this project?** I currently have $515/month in recurring sponsorships through GitHub sponsors (mostly from Nubank) for open source work, though it's not tied to any project specifically.

 **Are you part of a group that is affected by systemic bias, particularly in technology?
 If so, can you elaborate?**  I'm female and feel women are underrepresented in tech and especially in open source.  <br>

 ---